steadramon/ESPGeiger/docs/hardware/espgeigerhw.md

 # Thanks

+The hardware circuit is inspired by this article from January 2004 at [Nuts and Volts Magazine](https://www.nutsvolts.com/magazine/article/pocket-geiger-unit) and a number of other counters based around the same design.

+Mentions also go to [Jeff Keyzer](https://mightyohm.com/) and [www.netiodev.com](http://www.netiodev.com) for general inspiration.

 Special thanks goes to the following people for the help and advice during development of the hardware.

 - [Jander](https://r.jander.me.uk/)